lumiform/slate/source/includes/_schedules.md

 List and retrieve responses include the stored `rrule` string.
 Create and update send an editor `rule` object, not that string.
 To change recurrence, [decode](#decode-an-rrule) the stored `rrule`, edit the returned `rule`, map related resource objects to IDs, and send the complete schedule through [Update a Schedule](#update-a-schedule).

 Reads return related form templates, users, groups, and entity items as resource objects.
 Writes use arrays of those resources' IDs.
-Reminder objects from retrieve are already in the update shape.
+Retrieved reminders include the derived read-only `time_shift` field.
+When writing reminders, send `id` where applicable, `type`, `direction`, `scale`, and `value`; `time_shift` does not need to be sent.

 `timezone` is an IANA name such as `Europe/Berlin`.
 Send it on create and update.
+The Public API resolves it internally.
 Legacy reads may return `null`.
 Clients never send or receive a timezone identifier.

 Related form templates, users, groups, entity items, and reminders must be accessible to your organization.
 Invalid or inaccessible IDs return a 422 validation error.
 A schedule that belongs to another organization cannot be retrieved, updated, or deleted.